 For many individuals struggling with alcoholism, it is common that pre-existing mental health issues are present.
 For some, the likes of depression or anxiety are the key trigger of their consumption, leading to their habitual behaviours.
 With this in mind, along with tackling your alcoholism, our team of professional psychologists will help you work on your mental health state.

 You’ll experience treatment options such as alcohol detoxes, cognitive behavioural therapy, motivational therapy, family counselling and group sessions.
-Alongside our residential treatment plans, outpatient treatments will also be recommended post rehab to prolong and assure recovery is likely.
-The combination of treatments and the commitment to continue working on alcoholism as an illness, a sober future can be probable.
+Alongside our residential treatment plans, outpatient treatments will also be recommended post-rehab to prolong and assure recovery is likely.
+With the combination of treatments and the commitment to continue working on alcoholism as an illness, a sober future can be probable.